Volunteering in Germany

 More information about WWOOFing in Germany is provided by the German WWOOF-association: www.wwoof.de.
 In order to contact farms, you need to register and become a member of the association.
 The membership costs 25€ for one year.

 Long-term voluntary services can last between 3 and 24 months and are a useful opportunity to use the time after school and before you start working or studying.
 Furthermore long-term voluntary services enable you to experience the host country and its culture and gain social and intercultural competences.
+Information about the three main voluntary services in Germany can be found on the website freiwillig-ja.de.
+Further information you will find in detail below.

 The European Solidarity Corps (ESC) is a programme initiated by the European Union that gives young people ages 18-30 years the chance to volunteer for a time period between 2 and 12 months.
 The ESC brings together young people to build a more inclusive society, supporting vulnerable people and responding to societal challenges.
 It offers an inspiring and empowering experience for young people who want to help, learn and develop.
 The participation is open to young people from the European Union and certain partner countries.